 Yes, we need a resume (and for performance programs, a repertoire list) in order for your application to be complete.
 We've offered some suggestions and information on how to complete a good educational resume and repertoire list.
 You should upload these documents when you create your DecisionDesk Profile.

 A repertoire list is a complete list of the musical works you have studied and/or performed on your principal instrument.
 We require all applicants to performance programs to submit a repertoire list.
-Your repertoire list, along with your resume, will serve to give the faculty and Admissions Office a comprehensive look at your background and training, to date.
+Your repertoire list, along with your resume, will serve to give the faculty a comprehensive look at your background and training to date.
 The repertoire list, especially, allows us to see the array of music you've studied so far, from which you've chosen a few select works to bring to the audition.
 (Don't worry—faculty will never pick music at random from your repertoire list and ask you to perform it at the audition!)

-No. Please plan ahead so that your score report arrives by the application deadline.
+No. Please plan ahead and take care that your score report arrives by the application deadline.

 You cannot change your application after it has been submitted.
 However, by creating a Friend Account in Wolverine Access, you can track the status of your application and update your contact information.
-If you need to make changes to your DecisionDesk Profile, contact email@example.com.
+If you need to make changes to your DecisionDesk Profile, email email@example.com.

 Complete applications consist of the online application, all transcripts, any required test scores, essays or personal statement, three recommendations, and a DecisionDesk profile.

 Yes.
-All students who are invited to audition/interview will be assessed a $35 fee at the time their audition date is confirmed.
-The fee is payable online by credit card and payment instructions will be sent with your audition confirmation email.
-The audition fee is non-refundable, however if you change your audition appointment you will not be assessed an additional fee.
-Failure to pay the audition fee may result in your audition appointment being given to another applicant.
-Students who audition for multiple programs within the SMTD will be assessed the audition fee for each program.
+All students invited to audition or interview will be assessed a $35 fee to reserve their audition appointment.
+The fee is payable online by credit card, and payment instructions will be included in your audition confirmation email message.
+The audition fee is non-refundable.
+If you change your audition appointment you will not be assessed an additional fee.
+Failure to pay the audition fee may result in your appointment being given away to another applicant.
+Students who audition for multiple programs will be assessed an audition fee for each program.